Charcoal pile: Operation

-The job of the charcoal burner at this stage is to neither let the pile go out nor to let it burn down as a result of too much air over the following days or weeks (depending on the size of the pile and the weather).
+The job of the charcoal burner at this stage is to neither let the pile go out nor let it burn down as a result of too much air over the following days or weeks (depending on the size of the pile and the weather).
 To do this, he drills and closes the air holes.
 Essentially, only the gases and vapours that develop from the heated wood should burn.
 By observing the smoke and its colour, the charcoal burner knows whether there is too much or too little air.
 The colour of the smoke that escapes indicates whether charring is complete.
 If the smoke is white and dense, the wood is not yet charred.
 If it is light, almost transparent and slightly bluish, the wood is charred.
 The air holes are now moved further down in order to also draw the fire into the lower areas of the kiln.
 Each time the draft holes are moved, the smoke colour changes, the kiln charred from top to bottom.
 As the charring progresses, the kiln slowly sinks in.

-Once charring is complete, the fire in the pile is quickly extinguished by the clogging of the air holes. and the pile slowly begins to cool down.
-For better sealing the pile is often sprinkled with water and compacted with a wooden hammer.
+Once charring is complete, the fire in the pile is quickly extinguished by the clogging of the air holes, and the pile slowly begins to cool down.
+For better sealing, pile is often sprinkled with water and compacted with a wooden hammer.
 The pile has now shrunk to about half its original volume.
 Now the cover is opened and then the coal is pulled out with a rake, fork or shovel and spread out to cool down.
 Embers are extinguished with water or smothered with ash.
 If this is not done properly, the charcoal that has been produced burns within a very short time under great heat (exothermic reaction).
 The heat generated in this process is so great that it is impossible to approach the pile.
 The coal must now cool down for at least 12 hours.
 If the charcoal is too small it remains in the pile and is mixed with the ash.
 Only the carbon skeleton of the wood cells remains but this is still 98% of the wood.
 From 100 kg of hardwood, approximately 30 kg of charcoal can be obtained.

 During charcoal production, by-products are generated such as wood tar, wood vinegar, wood spirit and wood gas.
 These cannot be fully utilised in the pile.
 If tar extraction was to be combined with the charring of the pile, small pits were made in the ground or the ground was lined with clay and the tar led out of the pile by means of a channel, and the wood vinegar was treated with iron or copper.
-Pipes led into a reservoir or wall-supported piles were built on sloping ground.
+Pipes led into a reservoir or wall-supported piles built on sloping ground.